Troy Gentry of Montgomery Gentry duo killed in helicopter crash

-The band confirmed his death in the crash in Medford, N.J. about 1 pm, but had no details of the crash.
+The band confirmed his death in the crash in Medford, N.J. about 1 p.m.
+ET, but had no details of the crash.

 September 8, 2017